crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 No wonder Aldous Huxley was a fan of the work, and was instrumental in causing its translation into English.

 Ellul describes at length the "human techniques" aimed at transforming humankind into something compatible with the new "technical milieu" being created.
-The alienation created by the transformation of humans into machines is palliated by all sorts of compensatory techniques, from films and mass entertainment to vocational guidance counselling to ergonomics.
+The alienation created by the transformation of humans into machines is palliated by all sorts of compensatory techniques, from films and sport to education to ergonomics.

-Ellul's bucolic ideal of the human environment before technique is difficult to accept uncritically, but his diagnosis of technical alienation, and his demonstration of further techniques which attempt to improve it, rings all too true in an age of mass media, dating apps, and epidemics of mental illness.
+Ellul's bucolic ideal of the "natural milieu" before technique is difficult to accept uncritically, but his diagnosis of technical alienation, and his demonstration of further techniques which attempt to improve it, rings all too true in an age of mass media, dating apps, and epidemics of mental illness.

 &nbsp;